uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 ![fork](/cmsc22000/img/git-lab-fork.png)

-If you are prompted to specify "Where should we fork this repository?", make sure you select our GitHub user account.
+If you are prompted to specify "Where should we fork this repository?", make sure you select your GitHub user account.

 Your forked repo will now live here: